 - Always keep the brake discs free of oil and grease. - Clean the brake discs with brake cleaner when necessary.

-- " If the wheel bearing is damaged or worn:

-- Change front wheel bearing. -

-- Clean and grease the contact surfaces A of the spacers.
+- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change front wheel bearing. - Clean and grease the contact surfaces A of the spacers.